antronic/essential-mongodb-script/shells/count-all-documents/README.md

 # List all indexes

+## Pre-requisite
+- [`mongosh`](https://www.mongodb.com/docs/mongodb-shell/install/) installed on your machine

 ## Configure

-1. Install `mongosh` on your machine
-2. Edit the `index.js` file to exclude the databases you don't want to count the documents from
+Edit the `index.js` file to exclude the databases you don't want to count the documents from

 ```javascript
 const excludeDbs = ['admin', 'config', 'local', 'test']